 Esports betting sites accepting players from Australia

-EsportBet.com recommends the following Australian real money sports betting sites to bet on esports with the best odds and sign-up bonuses.
+EsportBet.com recommends the following Australian sports betting sites to bet on esports with the best odds and sign-up bonuses.
 They carry the best range of esports betting markets and cover the majority of the biggest international and local esports tournaments, offering up-to-date head-to-head wagers, outright winners, futures, and exotics specific to the type of game (First Blood for CS:GO, as an example).

 Aussies are also spoiled with a ton of generous welcome offers and regular promotions which boost your account with additional bonus credits to place on bets, sometimes as simple as depositing a certain amount of money in a specified time-frame.